 The $24 million will improve the food and nutrition security status of vulnerable groups through the dissemination of selected high-performing agricultural technology and value chains that promote decent job creation in rural areas.

-The project supports the second phase of Burkina Faso’s National Rural Sector Program.
-It targets nine regions and will reach 125 communes chosen for their high agricultural potential and relatively favorable climate conditions, thereby impacting an estimated 300,000 poor people, including 120,000 women and 30,000 youth.
-The project will help increase agricultural productivity by adopting improved agricultural technologies, such as drought- and pest-resistant seed varieties, composting and erosion control techniques, and livestock and poultry feeding technologies that will increase feed production and crop yields.
-The project also will improve the nutritional quality of crops and vegetables, provide assistance for marketing, empower rural farmers to use various technologies that reduce livestock and feed expenditures, improve food quality and dietary intake, and create jobs.
+FSRP supports the second phase of Burkina Faso’s National Rural Sector Program, targeting 125 communes in nine regions, chosen for their high agricultural potential and relatively favorable climate conditions, impacting an estimated 300,000 poor people, including 120,000 women and 30,000 youth.
+Increasing agricultural productivity by adopting improved agricultural technologies, such as drought- and pest-resistant seed varieties, composting and erosion-control techniques, and livestock and poultry feeding technologies, will increase feed production and crop yields.
+Interventions also aim to improve the crops’ and vegetables’ nutritional quality, providing marketing assistance, empowering rural farmers to use various technologies that reduce livestock and feed expenditures while improving the quality of food and dietary intake, and creating jobs.

 - Burkina Faso